 Living Benefits

 Like term life insurance, permanent policies also offer terminal, chronic, and critical illness living benefit rider options.
-An additional living benefit rider available for permanent policies, and not term, is a long-term care rider.

 - Long-Term Care Rider: If you cannot perform two out of six ADLs, this rider enables you to access your death benefit to pay for expensive long-term care needs.
 Like other living benefits riders, the amount you use is deducted from your beneficiary’s death benefit.